BEAR CREEK BLUEGRASS - Bicycle/music social

 Cosmo Park, Columbia MO

 Join a fun loving group of social bike riders on a relaxed tour of the Bear Creek Trail!
 Departing from Columbia’s beautiful Cosmo Park on the the Bear Creek Trail.
-The ride travels 11 miles on a crushed limestone and car-free trail that ends at Albert Oakland Park.
-Riders will meet up at the Antimi Shelter near the skate park at Cosmo Park to pre-ride buskers and entertainments.
-After departing on the Bear Creek Trail riders will ride less than 2 miles before reaching their first stage stop near the trailhead off of Creasy Spring Rd.
-After continuing on ride, participants will explore the trail until reaching Albert Oakland Park.
-There riders will regroup at park shelter #1.
-Here they will be rewarded with more live music.
-After the mid-ride break, it will be time to ride the trail back to Cosmo Park.
-Along the route out and back buskers and trailside performances await to entertain riders!
-Upon returning to the finishing area, riders will be welcomed to the main stage musical acts and entertainment.
+The ride travels 11 miles total on a crushed limestone and car-free trail that ends at Albert Oakland Park.
+Riders will meet up at the Antimi Shelter near the skate park at Cosmo Park.
+After departing on the Bear Creek Trail riders will ride around 2 1/2 miles before reaching their first trailside music stop!
+After continuing on ride, participants will explore the trail and experience more trailside music until reaching Albert Oakland Park.
+There riders will regroup at park Shelter #1.
+Here they will be rewarded with a stage show from the Kay Brothers!
+After the mid-ride break, it will be time to ride the trail back to Cosmo Park where the main stage will be waiting with the headlining entertainment.

 Featuring headlining acts: Split Lip Rayfield, Kay Brothers, Front Porch (and more TBA)